 - This means you can (and should) reach out and apply directly.
-The easiest way to do that is with my TEDx speaker applications tool (it’s by FAR the easiest way to find high-quality TEDx events, with all the contact info compiled in one place, and make sure you don’t have to hunt around the internet to find everything).
+The easiest way to do that is with my speaker applications tool (it’s by FAR the easiest way to find high-quality events, with all the event info compiled in one place, and make sure you don’t have to hunt around the internet to find everything).

 Or, if you want to dive DEEP on the process of becoming a TEDx speaker, read on.

 “But…I thought you had to wait and get discovered?”

 TEDx is a little like a job.
 Sure, some people are discovered and invited, but you probably want a more reliable and faster method if you’re reading this.
 So, it’s encouraging to know that most TEDx speakers simply find events and apply.

 Are some “discovered” and invited?
 Of course.
 Do some people apply and get turned down?
 Undoubtedly.
 But the best way to get on TEDx as quickly as possible, at the best TEDx event possible, is to apply.

 So, while anyone can apply to speak at TEDx, and many people in the world are capable of delivering a TED-style talk, not anyone has an equal chance of applying successfully.